 Lawyer-y Standard Disclaimer Stuff

-While I work hard to ensure my content reflects best business practices, nothing presented at PeriPakroo.com should be construed to be legal advice, accounting advice, or other professional advice.
+While I work hard to ensure my content reflects best business practices, nothing presented at or sold from PeriPakroo.com should be construed to be legal advice, accounting advice, or other professional advice.
 For professional advice applicable to your specific circumstances, you should consult with a lawyer, accountant or other professional licensed in your state.

 Want the whole thing?
 Purchase and download the full guide!